XingXie/xingxie.github.iobakup/_posts/2016-06-09-Linux-Commends.md

 You can answer this Unix Command Interview question by using SED command in UNIX for example you can execute following command to replace all Unix word to UNIX sed s/Unix/UNIX/g fileName

+the "s" command operates on the first match in a line and then moves to the next line.
+We will provide the "g" flag to the substitute command by "all matching".

 15. Your application home directory is full?
 How will you find which directory is taking how much space?
 By using disk usage (DU) command in Unix for example du –sh . | grep G  will list down all the directory which has GIGS in Size.

-16. How do you find for how many days your Server is up?
-By using uptime command in UNIX
+16. How do you find for how many days your Server is up?s By using uptime command in UNIX

 17. You have an IP address in your network how will you find hostname and vice versa? nsloopup 10.150.xxx.xx

+18. combine comands and run comands sequencially (ls;date) > output.txt.

+19. To find out all *.c file located in 100s of subdirectories and move them to another directory called ~/old.src, use:

+$ find /path/to/dir -iname "*.c" -print0 | xargs -0 -I file mv file ~/old.src

+20.